-I’ll go ahead and get it out of the way now – the best advice you’ll get here and probably anywhere else on the internet when it comes to photography: read and get educated.
+I’ll go ahead and get it out of the way right up front: the best advice you’ll get here and probably anywhere else on the internet when it comes to photography is to read and get educated.

 OK, that is sort of two pieces of advice, and the real trick is what to read and where to get educated.
 But first a little personal story:

 I’m a big BMW fan.
-I’ve always loved the classic BMW Six Series made in the 1980′s.
-The first year they had a show dedicated to that model, I hopped in my recently-purchased BMW M3 and met up with another guy who was taking the mountain roads to the show.
+I’ve always loved the classic BMW Six Series made in the 1980’s.
+The first year there was a vintage car-show dedicated to that model I hopped in my sporty, recently-purchased BMW M3 and met up with another guy who was taking the mountain roads to the show.
 My car was over a decade newer than his old Six.
 The two cars had similar power but mine was hundreds of pounds lighter, had a better suspension, and the list went on.
 I had a lot of confidence that I’d keep up with this old guy in his old car (you see this coming, right?).
 A couple of white-knuckle hours and a few new gray hairs later, we stopped for lunch, and on getting out of the car, he said “Nice road, right?
 Too bad we can’t drive it really fast.”

 That was my first education in what is still an amazingly little-known automotive truth: The biggest horsepower improvement you can possibly get for a car is to upgrade the driver.
 Go to a track and put a trained guy in an average car and a wannabe in a powerful car and run some laps.
 The expert in the slow car will kill the untrained guy in the fast one every time.
 Why?
 Because he knows how to use the equipment and get the most out of it.